alphagov/performanceplatform-documentation/user-manual/building-a-dashboard/scoping-the-dashboard/index.rst

 overarching principles

-understand dashboard in context of managed services -how data will likely be aggregated etc
+understand dashboard in context of managed services -- how data will likely be aggregated etc

 Purpose:
 --------